tobyweston/essential_acceptance_testing/manuscript/part2/problems-it-fixes.md

 ## Communication barriers

 The typical process described in [part 1](#part1) can be useful in encouraging communication.
-There's a formal vehicle (the acceptance test artifacts) that should be authored and agreed and it puts checkpoints in place to emphasise the agreement (see the [stickers as sign-off](#stickers-as-sign-off-aside) aside).
+There's a formal vehicle (the acceptance test artifacts) that must be created and agreed and it puts checkpoints in place to emphasise the agreement (see the [stickers as sign-off](#stickers-as-sign-off-aside) aside).

 It doesn't mean that the story delivery life cycle is a substitute for spontaneous and continued communication.
 It can be tempting to lean on formal mechanisms like this as the _only_ communication mechanism but this can lead to its own problems (discussed in the [problems section](#problems-it-can-cause)).